Legal ways to move out early

-If you have to move because of domestic or sexual violence or abuse, you might be able to give your landlord 30 days’ notice.
-See, Moving to escape domestic or sexual violence or abuse for more information.
+If you have to move because of domestic or sexual violence or abuse, you might be able to give less notice.
+See Moving to escape domestic or sexual violence or abuse for more information.

 - there is a serious danger to your health or safety,